Wroppy/loded-frezeer/README.md

-## Loded Frezeer
+## Loaded Freezer

-Welcome to Loded Frezeer, a website for managing the shared expenses, chores and shopping lists for my current university flat, and yes, we do have a loaded freezer.
+Welcome to Loaded Freezer, a website for managing the shared expenses, chores and shopping lists for my current university flat, and yes, we do have a loaded freezer.

 ## Features